live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 - The algorithm is rather slow, which can be a problem for live video processing.
   Tweak the input framerate, searchWindowSize and temporalWindowSize as required.
-- The output will lag (temporalWindowSize-1)/2 frames behind the input.
+- The output will lag `(temporalWindowSize - 1) / 2` frames behind the input.
-- Output will only start when the buffer is filled; expect temporalWindowSize-1 black output frames directly after recompiling the QML.
+- Output will only start when the buffer is filled; expect `temporalWindowSize - 1` black output frames directly after recompiling the QML.

 {qmlProperty:int temporalWindowSize}